 Définissez votre emplacement

-Since opening in 1969, New England Aquarium, a waterfront landmark, has become one of Boston's biggest tourist attractions.
-One of its most famous exhibit, the massive 200,000-gallon Giant Ocean Tank, has a simulated Caribbean coral reef in which sharks, sea turtles, moray eels and tropical fish cruise by crowds of children pressed in awe against the glass.
-Other marine galleries contain piranha, sea otters and three species of penguins.
-As if all that weren't enough, this aquarium also offers whale-watching cruises, seal shows, and has its very own IMAX Theater.
+Established in 1969, New England Aquarium attracts over a million tourists every year.
+The humungous 200,000-gallon Giant Ocean Tank is the main highlight of this museum.
+This tank has a simulated Caribbean coral reef in which sharks, sea turtles, moray eels and tropical fish cruise by crowds of children pressed in awe against the glass.
+In addition, other marine galleries offer glimpses of the piranha, sea otters and three species of penguins.
+During your visit, you can also go for whale-watching cruises, seal shows and visit the IMAX Theater.
+A must-visit for kids and ocean lovers!

 The AMC Loews Boston Common 19 Cineplex has 19 screens for your viewing pleasure.
 For a more enjoyable experience, sit back and relax with popcorn and a soda from the refreshment stand.
 The theater overlooks the fine Boston Common.
 After a good movie, one can head to the nearby stores for shopping.